About TameFlare

 • Cannot be offered as a managed/hosted service by third parties

-• Cannot remove or alter license keys or licensing functionality
+• Cannot remove or alter licensing enforcement or functionality

 Team & governance

-TameFlare is maintained by a small team.
-We believe in transparency about project sustainability.
+TameFlare is built and maintained by a small team based in Denmark, EU.
+We believe in transparency about project sustainability, and our architecture reflects European values around data sovereignty and privacy.

 Maintainers